 About Me

-I am a computer science researcher specializing in machine learning, with a strong emphasis on methodology and problem-solving processes rather than focusing on any one specific problem.
-My research spans theory, algorithms, and systems for machine learning, and I also occasionally explore topics in computational sociology and economics.
 I completed my undergraduate studies at the University of British Columbia, where I studied computer engineering and pure mathematics.
-I then pursued a Master’s degree at the University of Toronto, researching computational social networks under the supervision of Prof. Peter Marbach.
-I earned my PhD from the University of Hong Kong, where I have had the privilege of working with Prof. Chuan Wu (highly recommended for those interested in large-scale machine learning algorithms and systems) and Prof. Difan Zou (highly recommended for those interested in the fundamental aspects of machine learning).
-Please see my CV or my google scholar for the publication records.
+I then earned an MSc in Computer Science from the University of Toronto, where I worked on computational social networks under the supervision of Prof. Peter Marbach.
+I received my PhD in Computer Science from the University of Hong Kong, where I was fortunate to work with Prof. Chuan Wu on large-scale machine learning algorithms and systems, and with Prof. Difan Zou on the theoretical foundations of machine learning.

 News

-- will serve as an Area Chair for ICLR 2026
+• will serve as an Area Chair for ICLR 2026

 Education

-Doctor of Philosophy (Computer Science)
+• Doctor of Philosophy (Computer Science)

 University of Hong Kong